'Ydym yn Cofio'

 Beer we find good value and

-and wine selection at Delhaze Supermarket, it is
+selection at Delhaze Supermarket, it is very much

-is open until lunch time on a Sunday is based on
+cakes which is open until lunch time on a Sunday is based

 A typical Delhaize store